QueenieCplusplus/SSCP_TroubleShoot/README.md

 * Simulation Test (in-depth)

    this is a actual test to be performed, participants' response to the simulated disaster are measured to evaluate the accuracy of the response actions & response time.

+   this test includes:

+   - [x] file restore from back uo

+   - [x] failover from primary sys to 2ndary sys.

 * Parrallel Test